 A strut is a structural part of a vehicle’s suspension system.
-It is also an important part of the steering system, has a pivot point on the steering and a coil spring.
+It is also an important part of the steering system.

 It also has an effect on the alignment angles.
-Both the caster and camber angles are adjusted on the struts itself.
-That’s why, realignment is needed when replacing a strut.
+Both the caster and camber angles are adjusted on the struts themselves.
+That’s why realignment is needed when replacing a strut.

-Coil springs which are used on most automobiles today were first introduced in the Brush Runabout vehicle in 1906 by the Brush Motor Company.
+Coil springs used on most automobiles today were first introduced in the Brush Runabout vehicle in 1906 by the Brush Motor Company.

 The new editions left little room for traditional systems such as the short arm and long arm suspension system.
-Thus, the new MacPherson struts which doesn’t require an upper control arm, bushings, or a pivot shaft became the new standard.
-This was for both front wheel and rear wheel cars.
+Thus, the new MacPherson struts, which don’t require an upper control arm, bushings, or a pivot shaft, became the new standard.
+This was for both front-wheel and rear-wheel cars.

 It’s time to replace your struts when you feel strange vibrations in your steering wheel or hear irritation clunks when you brake or steer.
 Or you might notice that your auto is hard to control when you encounter dips and bumps on the road.
-These are signs of worn out struts and needs replacement.
+These are signs of worn-out struts and need replacement.

-When you drive and your struts suddenly breaks, stop driving immediately.
-The temporary inconvenience to you will be much appreciated if you continue to drive under such dangerous conditions and an unnecessary accident might happen.
+When you drive and your struts suddenly break, stop driving immediately.
+The temporary inconvenience will be much appreciated if you continue to drive under such dangerous conditions and an unnecessary accident might happen.
 It can also damage other components of your vehicle.
 Inform your companions in the car about what happened and patiently wait for emergency assistance.

 After you had your car repaired and your struts are new, they will feel stiff for the first hundreds of miles.
 They need to be broken in just like the other parts of the car.